investian/investian.in/content/pages/index.md

     title: Join the Equity Research practical masterclass now
     content: >
-      *   Understand the nuances of Equity Research and how you can apply it to create long-term wealth through investing.
+      *   Understand the nuances of Equity Research and how you can apply it to create long-term wealth through investing

-      *   Identify moats and analyze specific sectors to help you build your circle of competence
+      *   Identify moats and analyze specific sectors to build your circle of competence

       *   Analyze financial statements of businesses & calculate it's Intrinsic